kozmarti/hike-donate/README.md

 Automatically import photos from Strava or upload them manually.
 All images are organized chronologically in a seamless photo album linked to your activities.
 ![image](https://github.com/user-attachments/assets/3a652585-6a4e-4213-93a6-29f3592c0324)

+- **Scheduled Cron Task Data Collection with GitHub Actions** This project includes a scheduled GitHub Actions workflow that runs dayily to scrape the collected amount from the [Leetchi pot](https://www.leetchi.com/) and save the scraped data to a MongoDB database automatically.

 ---

 ## 🛠️ Tech Stack